Naval Oceanography participates in first U.S. Underwater Glider Workshop

-Glider Task Team members of the Interagency Ocean Observing Committee (IOOC) toured the Glider Operations Center at the Naval Oceanographic Office (NAVOCEANO) during the first U.S. Underwater Glider Workshop held Jan.
-18-19 at Stennis Space Center, Miss.
-More than 90 representatives from federal agencies, universities and industry participated in the workshop, which aimed to create a more cohesive national glider network for all participants.
+As the nation’s largest owner and operator of unmanned systems including gliders, Naval Oceanography, headquartered at Stennis Space Center, is part of the IOOC’s Glider Task Force.
+More than 90 representatives from other federal agencies, universities and industry also participated in the workshop, which aimed to create a more cohesive national glider network for all participants.

+Dr. Bill Burnett, deputy commander of the Naval Meteorology and Oceanography Command (NMOC), provided introductory remarks to the group explaining NMOC’s unmanned systems experience and future initiatives.

+“We’re leading the way in unmanned systems, and we want to continue to lead the way,” Burnett said.
+“There is so much others can glean from how we operate the platforms and use the information.”

 |Date Taken: